OctaDist/OctaDist.github.io/index.md

 OctaDist (**Octa**hedral **Dist**ortion calculator)
 is an inorganic chemistry and crystallography program for computing the distortion parameters, such as distance and angle distortions, in coordination complexes.
-For example, they are used for tracking the structural change of the spin-crossover complex when the electronics spin-state changes from low-spin to high-spin, and vice versa.
+These parameters are usually used for tracking the structural change of the transition metal compounds.
-OctaDist can also be used to study other kinds of metal complex such as perovskite and metal-organic framework (MOF).
+For example, the distortion in spin-crossover complex increases when the electronics spin-state changes from low-spin to high-spin, and vice versa.
+OctaDist can also be used to study other kinds of metal complexes such as perovskite and metal-organic frameworks (MOFs).

 ## Further information